zeshhaan/personal-web/content/articles/a-note-on-design-system.md

 ---
 title: "What you shouldn't be doing with design system"
-description: "A brief note on what you shouldn't be doing with design system.
+description: "My views on what you shouldn't be doing with design system.
 A learning from my experience."
 date: "April 25, 2023"
 slug: "what-you-shouldnt-be-doing-with-design-system"
-draft: false
+draft: true
 ---

-A brief note on what you shouldn't be doing with design system.
+My views on what you shouldn't be doing with design system.
 A learning from my experience.

 ### What is a design system?